dougeby/IntuneDocs/intune/education-settings-configure.md

 # required metadata

 title: Add or configure education settings in Microsoft Intune - Azure | Microsoft Docs
 description: Use the Take a Test app in a device configuration profile on Windows 10 and later devices in Microsoft Intune.
-Create a configuration profile using the Education settiings, and enter a test app URL, choose how users sign-in, monitor the screen during the test, and allow or prevent text suggestions during the test.
+Create a configuration profile using the Education settings, and enter a test app URL, choose how users sign-in, monitor the screen during the test, and allow or prevent text suggestions during the test.
 keywords:
 author: lenewsad
 ms.author: lanewsad